fdschneider/bexis_traits/manuscript/manuscript.md

 *< Heterogeneity of data standards and centralised databases >*

 It becomes apparent, that all databases come with their own structure, reflecting the research questions of the initiatives behind them and their organismal focus.
-A harmonization of traits can be achieved by services like TRY, which take a huge effort to attract data submissions and map them into a common scheme.
+Certainly, a harmonization of trait data can be achieved by services like TRY, which take a huge effort to attract data submissions and map them into a common scheme.

 Furthermore, these databases provide access management services and tracking of data usage in studies and secondary publications.
 Mandatory Open Access publication still seems to prevent some data providers from uploading their data, why many databases encourage a permissive data policy but do not enforce it.

-Centralised databases like TRY experience rapid growth but are at some point reaching a resource limit in personell and funding.
+Centralised databases like TRY experience rapid growth but are approaching a resource limit in personell and funding.
+Repeating this exercise for other organism groups or other trait-based research questions would be desireable.
+However, it has been pointed out that data on animals, covering multiple trophic levels and having evolved very different body plans will not be a simple task and go far beyond the efforts produced for plant traits. [refs]

-Public research funding agencies increasinly demand the publication of data without access restrictions [@swan12; @allison15], but not all scientific databases for functional traits are enabled to comply with this standard.
+On the other hand, public research funding agencies increasinly demand the publication of data without access restrictions [@swan12; @allison15], but not all scientific databases for functional traits are enabled to comply with this standard.
 The training on compliance with open data standards within the community of environmental sciences can still be much improved [@schmidt15].

 Data brokering services such as the German Federation on Biological Data (gfbio.org) are aiming to ease data publications and standardization for researchers, for instance by providing terminologies and ontologies for environmental data.
 Such ontologies are being developed for plant traits, for instance in the TOP Thesaurus of plant traits that is used for the TRY database.
 On the side of animal traits, few initiatives published comprehensive trait standards and method catalogues, like for instance [@moretti16, betsi].

-Today, several biodiversity data intitiatives are striving for a global integration of ecological and biological information and develop universal data frameworks for trait data.
-The EOL TraitBank for instance is the most general framework to date (Parr et al 2015) and suggests wrapping trait data into structured Darwin Core Archives.
+Today, several biodiversity data intitiatives are striving for a global integration of ecological and biological information.
+Only few so far developed universal data frameworks for trait data, such as the EOL TraitBank, which is the most general framework to date (Parr et al 2015).
+TraitBank invites data submissions to the EOL database in a structured Darwin Core Archive.

 However, the publications in low-threshold data repositories such as figshare, datadryad, researchgate or zenodo are gaining importance and foster a decentralised data hosting with low expectations on data standardization and documentation.
 With this prospect, there will be no lack of data, but a lack of data standardization.

-With this paper, we propose a roadmap towards a comprehensive trait data standard, based upon the considerations by Parr et al. with the combined perspectives of empirical biodiversity researchers (data providers) , biodiversity synthesis researchers (data users), and biodiversity informatics researchers (data managers).
+With this paper, we propose a roadmap towards a comprehensive trait data standard, based upon the considerations by Parr et al. (2015) with the combined perspectives of empirical biodiversity researchers (data providers), biodiversity synthesis researchers (data users), and biodiversity informatics researchers (data managers).

 ## Common structure of trait datasets